balderdashy/sails-docs/reference/Blueprints.md

 ### Description
 Deletes the model instance which matches the **id** parameter.
 Responds with a JSON object representing the newly destroyed instance.
 If no model instance exists matching the specified **id**, a `404` is returned.

 Additionally, a `destroy` event will be published to all sockets subscribed to the instance room.
+This is equivalent to running `Pony.publishDestroy( pinkiesId )` in a custom controller.

-(this is equivalent to running `Pony.publishDestroy( pinkiesId )` in a custom controller) Consequently, all sockets currently subscribed to the instance room will be unsubscribed from it.
+Consequently, all sockets currently subscribed to the instance room will be unsubscribed from it.

 ### Example Usage